 - Developer: AF Bostäder

 - Housing area (residential floor area): 6 600 sqm

 - Number of tenants: approx. 297

-- Apartment type: one-room apartments and apartments for 2-3 students
+- Apartment type: one-room apartments, apartments for 2 students, and one apartment for 3 students

 - Ecolabel: Nordic Swan Ecolabelled buildings